 So how can a company keep its employees up-to-date with all the learning and information they need to know?
 The answer is to transform your company’s learning from a static entity into a dynamic learning organization.
-In this article, we will take a look at what learning organizations are and how corporations can incorporate ideas from them into their training.
+In this article, we will take a look at what learning organizations are and how corporations can incorporate ideas from them into their learning and development strategies.

 Let’s first take a minute to define what a learning organization is.
 There are all sorts of definitions as well as learning organization theory out there, but one simple way to put it is that a learning organization is a group that is dedicated to the pursuit of change for the better.

 Many successful companies out there act as an example of learning organizations.
 Consider companies like Airbnb with their Fireside Chats or Etsy with their “Etsy School,” and you will see that there is a lot of value to empowering your workforce through continuous training and development of knowledge and skills.

 These types of organizations have key traits that allow us to recognize them as enterprises that care about learning.
 Some of these traits include a collaborative learning culture, an embrace of innovation, forward-thinking leadership, and a life-long learning mindset.